Prinzhorn/skrollr/README.md

 ### refresh([elements])

 Reparses all given `elements`.
-You can pass a single element or an array-like element (Array, NodeList, jQuery object)
+You can pass a single element or an array-like element (Array, NodeList or jQuery object)

 Useful when